harleycalvert/nvims/docs/DATABASE.md

 #### `people`

+The central identity spine for every person in the system.
+Stores all personal details — name, preferred name, date of birth, gender, full address, contact information (email, phone, emergency contact), WWCC number and expiry, and photo URL — regardless of the person's role.
+Every other person-subtype table (`students`, `teachers`, `staff`) uses `people.id` as its own primary key (shared-PK subtyping), so this table owns the surrogate identity and all role-specific data extends from it.
+Also referenced by `app_users`, `student_guardians`, `delivery_locations`, `training_orgs`, and any table that stores an address or contact.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |